pepeien/portfolio/README.md

 | TWITTER_HANDLE               | Twitter handle                   | String |    ✅    |
 | BLOB                          | App data BLOB                     | String |    ✅    |
 | GIT_BLOB                      | Repo data BLOB                    | String |    ✅    |

-ps. _I strongly advise to use github's, as the app is coded around that structure "see below"._

 ### Localization